Who is eligible

 Outgoing Governor Rick Perry repeatedly rejected Medicaid expansion.
 During the 2014 Governor’s race, Republican Greg Abbott (who won by a significant margin) agreed with Perry and expressed his opposition to accepting federal funding to expand Medicaid (both men claim that the eventual 10 percent of the cost that the state would pay would be too much for the budget).
 Democratic candidate Wendy Davis was in favor of Medicaid expansion in Texas, but she lost the election.

-However, in late 2014, Gov-elect Abbott expressed interest in Utah’s Medicaid expansion waiver (a year later, Utah’s legislature still has not come to an agreement on Medicaid expansion).
-But while that instilled hope that Abbott might soften on his stance towards Medicaid expansion, he remains opposed to it as of late 2015.
+However, in late 2014, Gov-elect Abbott expressed interest in Utah’s Medicaid expansion waiver (two years later, Utah’s legislature still has not come to an agreement on Medicaid expansion).
+And while that instilled hope that Abbott might soften on his stance towards Medicaid expansion, he remains opposed to it as of 2016.

 But in November 2014, a 15-member board of medical professionals appointed by Governor Perry recommended that the state move forward with Medicaid expansion.
 The “Texas Solution” from 2013’s legislative session might eventually gain more traction since the Texas Institute of Health Care Quality and Efficiency board has recommended Medicaid expansion as a solution to what they called an “unacceptable” number of people without health insurance in Texas.